Toto-Kotaro-Tanaka/ms1-school-of-english/README.md

 * I used **Google Chrome Dev Tools** to check the responsiveness of my website.
 I tested with mobile, tablet and desktop sizes and all worked.
 It also responded on each breakpoint that I set up on Media Query ([Tablet: 48rem / 768px](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/final-test-tablet.png), [Desktop: 62rem / 992px](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/final-test-desktop.png) and [Extra Large: 93rem / 1488px](https://github.com/Toto-Kotaro-Tanaka/ms1-school-of-english/blob/main/assets/documents/testing/final-test-extra-large.png)) and no visual or functional errors found

 #### --- Functionality ---
 * This was carried out to make sure that the main aims of the website were met.
-I visited each page and tested by clicking on each link on the page to see if the link wasn't broken and was led where it was supposed to do.
+I visited each page and tested by clicking on each link on the page to see if the link wasn't broken and was led where it was supposed to.
 I also tested the forms by completing the details and I confirm that none of the links were broken and all the links and forms work fine

 ## Project Barriers & Solutions
 I faced some difficulties and issues before starting the project.
 During the project, I didn't have many difficulties or issues but spent a lot of time on something I wasn't used to doing.
 Below are the list of them.